Verbena hastata (American Blue Vervain)

 - Performs best in full sun in average, moist but well-drained soils.
 Drought tolerant .

-- Great for borders, meadows, prairies, native plant gardens or informal/naturalized areas.
-This is a good plant to locate near a small river or pond.
+- Great for borders, meadows, prairies, native plant gardens, rain gardens or informal/naturalized areas.

 - Virtually pest and disease free.